 The amount of young people not in employment, education or training (“NEET”) is a growing problem all over the EU.
 In 2015, 66 000 of 18–29 year olds were NEET youths in Finland.
 It is of utmost importance to find more data about their situation and to pilot new ways to involve them in the society.

-We want to test and create new ways to involve young people into society in order to increase their participation and to decrease exclusion.
-First, we want to let young people to tell their stories to enlighten their current situation: What supports them in their life?
+We want to test and create new ways to involve young people in order to increase their participation in society and to decrease exclusion.
+First, we want to let young people tell their stories to enlighten their current situation: What supports them in their life?
 What appears to be a hindrance in their way?
 We also want to understand, how young people experience and understand inclusion.
 What attracts them to participate and what prevents them from participating?
-We expect to find out possible solutions to the most important challenges on how to activate young people both online and in real life.
+We expect to find possible solutions for the most important challenges on how to activate young people both online and in real life.

 CoSIE partners involved: The partners in this pilot are Turku University of Applied Sciences and Kuntaliitto.